ciscoheat/buddy/README.md

 Exceptions in `it` will be handled as above, but if something goes wrong in a `before/after` section, Buddy will stop executing the whole suite.
 It will also count as a failure.

+Also note that putting code that should be tested outside a `describe`, `it` or any `each` block (basically, directly in the constructor) can result in undefined behavior.

 ## Pending tests

 Since BDD is also made for non-programmers to use, a common development style is to write empty, or *pending* tests, and let a programmer implement them later.
 To do this, just write a string in the `it` methods, nothing else.
 Our previous test class would then look like this: